GIScience/gis-training-resource-center/_sources/content/Module_4/en_qgis_map_design_2.md

 - __The numerical scale__ is expressed as a fraction (1/25000 or 1:25000) that indicates the ratio between 1 centimetre on the map and the actual distance.
 It is a scale that can be calculated with GIS software, and is often found in topographic maps.
 A scale of 1:25000 means that 1 cm represents 25,000 cm (or 250 meters) on the ground.

-- __the graphical scale__ is expressed by a line on the map, with an associated distance value.
+- __The graphical scale__ is expressed by a line on the map, with an associated distance value.
 This scale is very useful for understanding distances on the ground.
 The graphical scale will always be the correct size, even if a different printing format is used, since it will undergo the same transformation as the rest of the map

 ```{figure} ../../fig/example_scale_bar.png
 ---